Osons Bruxelles

 Local elections 2024

 The Brussels-Capital Region is a mosaic of municipalities with more than 25,000 commercial units (according to Hub.Brussels, the Brussels Agency for Entrepreneurship).
-In the run-up to the local elections, BECI met with the 19 mayors to find out more about local entrepreneurial initiatives, sustainable development and the shifting economy.
+With the local elections behind us, BECI met with the 19 (ex)-mayors to find out more about local entrepreneurial initiatives, sustainable development and the shifting economy.

 All the mayors' interviews can be found on ourYouTube channel